 In most countries, it is usually the first document that a prospective employer looks at when screening the candidate for job interviews, grant applications, or scholarship programs.

 Difference Between CV and Resume

 A CV and a Resume are two separate documents.
 But in most countries, the word “CV “and “Resume” are used interchangeably.
 It is better to know the difference if you’re applying to work outside of countries.
-With reading the following difference between CV and Resume, you will better understand how to write a good CV for job application:
+By reading the following difference between a CV and a Resume, you will better understand how to write a good CV for a job application:

 |A CV is more detailed information of your skills and experience and can be more than two pages.||It is a summary of your skills and experience of usually one or two pages.|

 |CV focuses more on educational and academic achievements.||A resume focuses on relevant work experience and skills.|

 |A CV has a clear chronological order listing the whole career of the person.||A Resume’s detail can be shuffled around to best suit the applicant.|